Energy Efficient Headlights: What Should You Be Using?

 The burgeoning trend is light emitting diode (LED) lights.
 Their greatest asset is perhaps their energy efficiency, they require very little energy to run, a single headlight could, in theory, last the lifetime of the vehicle.
 Manufacturers also like them because their small size allows for more creative designs.
 As you might have guessed, they are more expensive than halogens, but they aren’t particularly difficult to find in aftermarket kits and install.
 However, cost aside, they have a reputation for not putting out much heat, which isn’t entirely true.
 In fact, the emitters where the current passes can generate quite a bit and require a cooling system to prevent melting and damage to nearby assemblies.
 For this reason, a lot of manufacturers currently limit their use of LEDs to daytime running lights, brake lights and turn signals.

 Lasers are the newest headlight technology under development.
 There have been some recent and exciting implementations on the market, but there’s still a long way to go before this goes mainstream.
 The technology isn’t readily available outside select dealerships, so it’s not exactly weekend project material.

 As you can see, determining what the most efficient headlight options is, isn’t exactly cut and dry.
 There are several factors that influence efficiency by individual assessment, depending on cost especially.
 For now, the most energy efficient headlights readily available on the market are probably LEDs.
 But as mentioned, technology is always evolving, who knows what they’ll come up with next?

+Check out all the lighting parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on energy efficient headlights, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.